chloeekk/chloeekk.github.io/posts/how-to-make-integrated-marketing-strategy/index.md

 Before any marketing strategy, clarify whether the primary target audience is new or existing customers.
 This is crucial because different audiences have distinct needs, behaviors, and conversion paths, directly affecting goal setting, channel selection, content creation, and budget allocation.

 * **New Customers: Expand Market, Stimulate Interest** New customers are potential users who have not been exposed to or just learned about the brand.
-This group needs broad exposure and effective guidance to move from “strangers” to “followers” and gradually into the purchase process.
-New customer marketing focuses on brand awareness building and lead acquisition.
+This group needs broad exposure and effective guidance to move from "strangers" to "followers" and gradually into the purchase process.
+New customer marketing focuses on brand awareness building and lead acquisition—[cold start strategies](https://chloevolution.com/posts/cold-start-strategy-for-a-new-product/) offer proven approaches for initial market entry.

 * **Existing Customers: Deepen Relationships, Promote Repurchase** Existing customers have already purchased products or services and have some brand recognition and trust.
 Marketing focuses on increasing user engagement, brand loyalty, and encouraging repurchase.